What do we believe

 The history of Ryde has long been associated with the Church of St Anne.
 It is the third oldest church in Australia.

-By the turn of the century, a complex of civic building existed on the present Church St block including the Post Office, Court House and Registry Office.
+By the turn of the century a complex of civic buildings existed on the present Church St block including the Post Office, Court House and Registry Office.
 Of these only the Court House remains.

 The Centenary Memorial Hall built in the 1920s to accommodate the growing number of Sunday School children was demolished in 1999 to make way for the Ryde Anglican Centre.